zoffixznet/writing/perl6/20160428-Perl-6-S---Substitution-Operator.md

-Now that we know that `S///` always works on `$_` and returns the result, it's easy to come up with *a whole bunch* of ways that set `$_` to our original string and someone gather back the return value of `S///`, but let's look at just a couple of them:
+Now that we know that `S///` always works on `$_` and returns the result, it's easy to come up with *a whole bunch* of ways that set `$_` to our original string and gather back the return value of `S///`, but let's look at just a couple of them:

     my $orig = 'meowmix';